Prakti/dredd/README.md

 ## Validating Lists

-To ramp up the complexits: you can validate all elements of a list by handing a validation function to `Dredd.validate_list/3`.
+To ramp up the complexity: you can validate all elements of a list by handing a validation function to `Dredd.validate_list/3`.

 ### Simple List Example

 This is how you would validate a list of strings.

 ```elixir
 iex(2)> Dredd.validate_list(["string", -1, "string", 0], &Dredd.validate_string/1)